mr-torgue/mmcabby/README.md

 4) Click git and enter this repository
 5) Select latest release version (v1.0.1).
 NOTE: sometimes the version is not displayed.
 Just type the mmcabby version(v1.0.1) and press enter.
 6) Restart MineMeld: service minemeld restart OR for docker: docker restart minemeld
+# Usage/tutorial
+mmcabby comes with 1 new prototype which can be used to create more prototypes.
+Go to minemeld->config.
+Click "browse prototypes", the symbol in the lower left corner.
+Search for the prototype myphishtank and click it.
+It shows this:

+Click on new to create a new prototype.
+For example if you want to get the abuse.ch collection from hail a taxii:
+* click create
+* change guest.phishtank_com to guest.Abuse_ch
+* [optional] add tags, change the name, or add authentication.
+For other streams these might be necessary.
+Parameters are explained below.
+* click ok

+Click on clone to add a new node with this prototype.
+Change name and click ok.
+Click on commit to activate the node.
+Verify by going to the nodes tab and check if indicators are coming in.
 # Parameters
 The following parameters can be specified:
 * discovery_service: URL where the discovery service is located.